b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `T`).
 Anyway, we could replace `T` with any other letter (or e.g. two letters) of the alphabet (`A`, `D`, or whatever) and the code would still work.

-> **_Note:_** If for any reason you don't want to use type declarations then you
-> don't have to.
-Julia gives you a choice.
-To be honest, when I begun to write
-> my first computer programs, I preferred to use programming languages that
-> didn't require types.
-So, I will perfectly understand your decision whatever
-> it may be.

 One last remark, it is customary to write generic types with a single capital letter.
 Notice that in comparison to the function with no type declarations (`getFirstEltVer2`) the version with generics (`getFirstEltVer3`) is more